Last Updated on

 2. Implement SSL/TLS

 This is particularly important for ecommerce sites and websites sending or receiving sensitive user or business data.
 SSL (Secure Sockets Layer) was an encryption protocol which prevented third parties from reading intercepted data.
+If you have more than one domain, then SAN SSL certificate could be the best way to secure all domains under a single security protection.

 TLS (Transport Layer Security) is the updated version of this.
 Your webhost should be able to help you to purchase and activate a TLS certificate (often confusingly still called an SSL certificate).
 Your WORDPRESS site will then display the padlock icon and the HTTPS (Hypertext Transfer Protocol Secure) prefix.